 The HashiCorp community is a mixture of professionals, volunteers, students, and employees who collaborate to make HashiCorp tools better.
 Different community members may fulfill different roles, including mentoring, teaching, or connecting.
-With such a large community, our size and diversity can cause increased communication challenges at times.
+With such a large community, our size and diversity can cause challenges at times.

-As you are working with other members of the community, please keep in mind the following guidelines, which apply equally to founders, employees, mentors, contributors, or anyone who is seeking help and guidance.
+As you are working with other members of the community, keep in mind the following guidelines, which apply equally to founders, employees, mentors, contributors, or anyone who is seeking help and guidance.

 The following list is not exhaustive: